Isaiah 62:6-65:25 ~ Philippians 2:19-3:3 ~ Psalm 73:1-28 ~ Proverbs 24:13-14

 Proverbs - I like Proverbs 24 verse 14 a lot to day - "Wisdom is sweet to your soul.
 If you find it, you will have a bright future, and your hopes will not be cut short."
 I don't know about you, but I want wisdom.
 I want a bright future with God.
 I don't want my hopes to be cut short.
 I want to be with God forever.
 I believe the Bible is the place I will find the wisdom I so crave.
 I do not think there is really anything else that will provide the True wisdom that I so desperately crave here on this material earth other than the Bible...
 What about you?
 Do you crave wisdom?
 Do you believe that wisdom is sweet to your soul?
 What out there will give you more wisdom than the Bible?
 Do you look forward to finding wisdom in the Bible today, tomorrow, and every day into your golden years?

-Do you know our God who is Mighty to Save?
-Click here to be Saved!
+Do you know our God who is with us?
+Click here to be with Him!

 Please join us in memorizing and meditating on a verse of Scripture today: "For it is we who are the circumcision, we who worship by the Spirit of God, who glory in Christ Jesus, and who put no confidence in the flesh."
 Philippians 3:3 (NIV)